MatanSolomon01/096235_Final_project/My kitchen companion/README.md

        in `...\anaconda3\Lib\site-packages\streamlit\delta_generator.py`.
 If you use several Conda environments, make sure to change the appropriate one.
     2. If you run into trouble with finding the file, it may be easier to ignore this step and proceed to run the interface.
-The interface will load in the browser, but will soon present an error message that includes the pass to the `delta_generator.py` file.
+The interface will load in the browser, but will soon present an error message.
+Looking at the error trace, we can find the path to the `delta_generator.py` file.

 2. Search for the error raised in the case of nested columns.
 It should look like the following: